 At the Cooperative’s expense, the Cooperative may purchase a bond covering any Cooperative trustee, officer, employee, agent or representative handling or having responsibility for custody of the Cooperative’s funds or property.

 A. The standing committees of the Board shall be:

 Each standing committee shall be composed of a chair, appointed by the president from the Board of Trustees, and as many additional members as needed.
-The additional members may be Board members, administrative staff, or members at large.
+The additional members may be trustees, administrative staff, or members at large.